-The response time has exceeded 30 days (or 3 days in the case of an urgent medical problem).
+The response time has exceeded 30 days (or three days in the case of an urgent medical problem).
 The beneficiary has an urgent medical condition that does not allow for the health plan to respond within the specified timeframes.
 In certain cases, beneficiaries may request an independent medical review as part of their complaint filing process.

 For complaints concerning services delivered by an IHSS provider, county social services offices or public authorities are responsible for responding to the beneficiary.
-As quality of care complaints regarding delivery of IHSS might impair the consumer's ability to remain safely at home, county social services agencies, which beneficiaries are accustomed to contacting regarding these issues, will continue to be the primary contact for these complaints.
-If the health plan becomes aware of an IHSS quality of care issue, it must make a referral to the county social services agency responsible for addressing these issues in accordance with the terms specified in the MOUs between the health pan and the county social services agency and/or public authority.
+As quality of care complaints regarding delivery of IHSS might impair the consumer's ability to remain safely at home, county social services agencies will continue to be the primary contact for these complaints.
+If the health plan becomes aware of an IHSS quality of care issue, it must make a referral in writing to the county social services agency responsible for addressing these issues in accordance with the terms specified in the MOUs between the health plan and the county social services agency and/or public authority.

-The following state agencies currently provide consumer assistance and complaint processing for covered medical services administered by the State of California:
+The following state agencies currently provide consumer assistance and complaint processing for covered medical services:

 Department of Health Care Services (DHCS)